danbovey/awesome-home-media-center/README.md

 ## TV Trackers

 - [Trakt.tv](https://trakt.tv) - Keeps a record of what TV shows and movies you are watching, by scrobbling from Plex, Kodi or Emby.
-- [TVShow Time](https://www.tvshowtime.com) - Tracks and notifies you of your TV shows with a simple approach to "on deck" shows and upcoming.
+- [TV Time](https://www.tvtime.com) - Tracks and notifies you of your TV shows with a simple approach to "on deck" shows and upcoming (Previously known as TVShow Time).

 ## Trakt Apps